Beddau RFC: Today

-Today, Beddau RFC plays in the WRU Championship.
-In the 2006–07 season, Beddau RFC won the Division One East League, but were denied promotion to the Premier League as their grounds were deemed not to meet WRU criteria.
-This ruling was upheld at an EGM by 67% of members.
+Today, Beddau RFC competes in the WRU Championship.
+In the 2006–07 season, the club won the Division One East League but was denied promotion to the Premier League because their grounds did not meet WRU criteria—a decision later upheld at an EGM by 67% of members.

 The club was entered into the inaugural Swalec Championship and had several good seasons in the second WRU league tier before being relegated in 2013/14.
 In 2014/15 With new coaches Lee Davies and Ben Daniels at the helm the Green and Golds led by Glenn Slater bounced back immediately to the Championship winning the Division One East Central title in emphatic fashion, winning 21 out of their 22 fixtures and going unbeaten at home.
 Winning the league meant a Play-off game for promotion to the Championship against Penallta RFC which Beddau won convincingly 22–13.

-The club has a thriving mini and junior section, excellent Youth team that all feeds into the Development XV and 1st XV.
+The club has a mini and junior section, a Youth team that all feeds into the Development XV and 1st XV.